-MorpheuS is an automatic music generation system, which I am developing as part of my Marie-Sklodowska Curie individual postdoc fellowship, on which I am current working with Elaine Chew.
+MorpheuS is an automatic music generation system, which I have developed together with Prof. Elaine Chew as part of my Marie-Sklodowska Curie individual postdoc fellowship.
 The full title of the project Is: MorpheuS: Hybrid Machine Learning – Optimization techniques To Generate Structured Music Through Morphing And Fusion.

 MorpheuS currently implements pattern detection algorithms and a tonal tension model to constrain polyphonic music generation.
 The software for the tension models is available here.
 The details of the algorithm are described in:

 This set of 3+3 pieces by MorpheuS were presented for the first time at the Partnerships concert, 23 May 2017, curated by Bob Sturm and Oded Ben-Tal.
 The music was recorded live by Ebenezer Acquah at St Dunstan and All Saints Church in Stepney, London:

 The MorpheuS Haydn 110 piece was recently featured in the PRISM concert series in Stanford, see the announcement in The Examiner and at the With/Without concert in London.
 The resulting lecture talk given by Elaine Chew is available below (MorpheuS starts at 23:00):

 The full sheet of the generated Haydn 110 piece: